 - Relevant subscription information of a UE to assist the network to perform energy saving strategies in the network related to the specific UE.

-- How new and/or existing (e.g. RFSP, S-NSSAIs) subscription information is used to influence the handling of the UE in the 5GC and in the RAN.
+- How new and/or existing (e.g. subscribed RFSP Index, Subscribed S-NSSAIs) subscription information is used to influence the handling of the UE in the 5GC and in the RAN.

-- Procedures for the PCF to receive from UDR energy-related subscribed policies which take into account energy information from KI#1

-NOTE: Further details, including any interaction with CHF to be discussed with SA5, will be defined during the normative work.
+- The PCF may receive UE subscription data and other energy related information to trigger making policy decisions.NOTE: Further details, will be defined during the normative work.
 To be confirmed whether the accuracy of the WT#1 exposed information is sufficient to trigger policy decisions. - WT #3.
 The following 5GS procedures enhancements will be specified to achieve energy saving:

 - New energy-related information and/or existing NF profile parameters in the NF Profile to allow an operator to influence NF discovery and selection based on its energy strategy.